This Migratory Bird Day, take action to ensure migratory birds have safe passage

 Under the Migratory Birds Convention Act, the federal government has the power to hold tar sands operators accountable for harm to migratory birds.
 But so far it has failed to use the mechanisms at its disposal to address this issue.

-That’s why we’re calling on the Commissioner of the Environment and Sustainable Development to step in and investigate why the federal government does nothing as thousands of birds are killed on tailings ponds every year.
+That’s why we’re calling on the Commissioner of the Environment and Sustainable Development to step in and investigate why the federal government does nothing as thousands of migratory birds are killed on tailings ponds every year.
 We hope you’ll join us and take a stand for the birds too.